SonyCSLParis/audio-metrics/README.md

 ## Usage

 The following examples demonstrate the use of the package.
-More examples are also included in the `./examples` directory.
+For more examples see `./examples` directory.

 ```python